ljgarcia/Deleteme/paper.md

 ### Bioschemas

+Schema.org is a collaborative effort aiminingto create, mantain and promote schemas for strutcture data on the Internet `[@schema_org_noauthor_home_nodate]`.
 Bioschemas is a community-driven project aiming to support schema.org types for Life Sciences.
 It contributes to the community by adding life Science types to schema.org, defining profiles adjust to community needs, and developing supporting tools.
 A Bioschemas profile is a type customization including property cardinality and requirement level.
 Bioschemas shapes currently focus on profiles corresponding to the Biotea project, particularly those related to bibliographic data.
 Biotea`[@garcia_biotea:_2018]` provides a model to express scholarly articles in RDF, including not only bibliographic data but also article structure and named entities recognized in the text.

 Biotea-Bioschemas ShEx shapes are created via a Jupyter notebook from the YAML Bioschemas profile files.
 Schema.org datatypes are transformed to XML Schema Definition (XSD) while supporting shapes are created for any combination of schema.org types used as ranges.
 In addition, three main shapes are created for any Bioschemas profile, corresponding to the three property requirement levels, i.e., minimum, recommended and optional.
 Profile information, i.e., profile name, schema.org type and YAML file location, are encoded in a comma separated value (CSV) file, making it easy to use the code to generate shapes for any other Bioschemas profile.
 More information is available at the GitHub repository for this project `[@garcia_biotea/validation-shapes-bioschemas_2019]`.